saurabhss2029/saurabhss2029/README.md

 ### 👨‍🎓 About Me

-🎓 I am a B.Tech Computer Science student at **KIET Group of Institutions,GHAZIABAD**, passionate about crafting beautiful and performant frontend experiences.
+🎓 I am a B.Tech Computer Science student at **KIET Group of Institutions**, passionate about crafting beautiful and performant frontend experiences.

 🚀 I enjoy solving real-world problems, building UI interfaces, and working with JavaScript technologies.